 Marae between the towns of Morrinsville and Kiwitahi.
 It is the site of a Kīngitanga parliament house, built between 1915 and 1917.
 The house fell into disuse from the 1920s, but was restored in the 1980s.

 Settlement 6 km north-east of Morrinsville.
 It is home to the Tatua Co-operative Dairy Company, formed in 1916.
 Unlike other Waikato dairy companies, Tatua was not absorbed by the New Zealand Co-operative Dairy Company in the 1920s.
 In the early 2000s it exported dairy products to Japan and the Asia-Pacific region.

-Settlement 12 km north-east of Morrinsville.
+Settlement 12 km north-east of Morrinsville, with a 2013 population of 306.
 In the 19th century, before swampland was drained, flax milling developed around Waitoa.
 This continued into the early 20th century.
 Later, dairy farming became profitable.
 The Thames Valley Dairy Company opened a cheese factory at Waitoa in 1916.
 In 1920, the year it amalgamated with the New Zealand Co-operative Dairy Company, the company was building a dried milk factory there.
 When completed it was said to be the largest in the world.
 Later, it diversified into condensed milk, baby food and cheese products.
 A workers’ settlement developed to service it and other local industries.
 In 2009 Fonterra owned the dairy factory.

 Dairy farming service centre, 16 km north-east of Morrinsville.
 In 1879 Waihou, then a railway construction settlement, was surveyed.
 After the brief gold rush at Te Aroha in 1880, some prospectors bought land in the area to try their luck at farming.